MartinYeung5/20241108_DOSS_Marketplace/README.md

     - the project want to let bitcoin holder can stake their token to favourite seller, not only validator

 2. SatLayer: based on the official blog, it mentioned their approach enables such applications to easily leverage Bitcoin-backed crypto-economic security.
 * i think it is really great if my project can utilize their tool and let biction holder can stake tehir token on honest seller.
+At same time, my project can let bitcoin holder earn extra income at each transaction from honest seller's business.

 ## Public Source Code Repo
 * https://github.com/MartinYeung5/20241108_DOSS_Marketplace/tree/main